GSA/fpki-guides/pages/fpki_piv-i_faq.md

 [[Return to Table of Contents]](#table-of-contents)

 ### Can My Agency Issue PIV-I Cards?

-* **YES -** The Federal Government may issue non-PIV identity and access cards.
-Federal Government PIV Card Issuers may issue non-PIV identity cards that meet the PIV-I requirements.
-Example scenarios where this might apply include facility access cards issued to short term employees (e.g., summer interns) and identity credentials issued by the Legislative and Judicial Branches of the Federal Government.
+* **YES -** The Federal Government may issue PIV-Interoperable credentials.
+Federal Government PIV Credential Issuers may issue credentials that meet the PIV-I requirements.
+Example scenarios where this might apply include credentials issued to short term employees (e.g., summer interns) and identity credentials issued by the Legislative and Judicial Branches of the Federal Government.

->**Standards and Technical Details:**

->[M-05-24](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNLFAA4&field=File__Body__s) has details on PIV/PIV-I credential requirements under HSPD-12 implementation.

->[X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) specifies minimum requirements when relying on PIV-I Non-Federal Issuer (NFI) identity cards.

 [[Return to Table of Contents]](#table-of-contents)

 ### Can A PIV-I Card Be Accepted For Both Physical And Logical Access?